Simplifying Fractions: Understanding 24/18 in its Simplest Form

 Visual Representation of 24/18 and 4/3

 Imagine you have 24 identical pieces of a puzzle, and the complete puzzle requires 18 pieces.
-The fraction 24/18 represents this situation.
-Simplifying this to 4/3 means you have enough pieces to make one complete puzzle (3/3) and an additional 1/3 of a puzzle (1/3).
+Which means the fraction 24/18 represents this situation.
+So naturally, simplifying this to 4/3 means you have enough pieces to make one complete puzzle (3/3) and an additional 1/3 of a puzzle (1/3).
 Both 24/18 and 4/3 represent the same amount, just expressed differently.

 Applying Simplification to Real-World Problems